-These annual awards enable IACLE members to travel to international contact lens meetings.
-Due to the current restrictions to travel and events as a result of COVID-19 these awards are temporarily on hold.
+These awards enable IACLE members to travel to national, regional, or international contact lens meetings.

-The IACLE Travel Awards are funded by all of IACLE’s Industry Sponsors (Alcon, CooperVision, Johnson & Johnson Vision, Bausch + Lomb and donor Euclid).
+The IACLE Travel Awards are supported by all the industry sponsors of IACLE (Alcon, CooperVision, Johnson & Johnson Vision, Bausch + Lomb, Ophtecs, Menicon and Euclid).

 The IACLE Travel Award winners will demonstrate their commitment to IACLE, its resources, programs and events, as well as the impact they have had on their institutions and students.
 Successful applicants will describe their achievements in contact lens education and also how they would apply information gained at the meeting they attend in their teaching.

 This award is open to IACLE member who has been a paid-up member for at least 3 years.

 - Entries must be submitted via the online application form (available in January)

 - Applicants must be available to attend a meeting in the year the award is given, providing restrictions allow and agreed by the IACLE Board of Directors

 - The decision of the IACLE Board of Directors will be final and the winner will be notified by IACLE Chief Executive Officer Bonnie Boshart.

 The IACLE Board of Directors decide on the winner following input from our three Regional Directors.

 ‘I am greatly honored to be chosen as one of the recipients of IACLE’s Travel Awards.
 I am looking forward to spending time with and learning from some of the world’s greatest minds in contact lenses and keratoconus at the AOCLE meeting.
 I am also excited to have this opportunity to share my experiences in fitting specialty contact lenses with the university’s contact lens community clinic where we see many advanced cases of keratoconus.’